Introduction

 - A few drops of lemon

-⚠️ Do not add excess salt or sugar.
+⚠️ Do not add too much salt or sugar.

 - Mild diarrhoea: 50 ml per kg body weight